 The Brownstein Fellowship proposal can include experiences such as cultural immersion or academic enrichment in a foreign country combined with service or volunteer work.
 Examples might include volunteering at a bioreserve associated with a language school in Guatemala; coaching, teaching, and working in an AIDS clinic in Tanzania; building houses worldwide; working a construction internship with a builder/mountaineer in Alaska; or some combination of the above.
 It does not have to cover one contiguous time period but can be broken up into segments.

 Although President Bill Clinton signed the National and Community Service Trust Act in 1993 creating Americorps, doing a year of service is still not well known nor widely embraced, even within a well-connected and educated community like Harvard-Westlake.
 In 2015, Harvard‐Westlake took a major step to promote students’ experience in service of others by establishing the Service Year Fellowship.
 Harvard-Westlake provides support to students who take a year doing service within the United States.
 The award will be an amount up to $5,000 to be used toward expenses of the proposed service as part of a gap year experience.

 Students may apply to both fellowships if their gap year includes experiences that meet the requirements of each.
 For example, a student whose gap year proposal includes service within the United States followed by an experience abroad could meet the requirements of both fellowships.

-Donwload application packet
+Download application packet

-If you have any questions, please contact Jim Patterson, Director of the Kutler Center.
+QUESTIONS: Contact Jim Patterson, Director of the Kutler Center.

 Recent Brownstein and Service Year Fellows: